 Navigate to Preferences > SSH.

-Here you may choose an SSH key pair by browsing your file system, or let GitKraken Client generate a key for you (recommended).
+Here you may choose an SSH key pair by browsing your file system, or let GitKraken Desktop generate a key for you (recommended).
 Make sure that you copy your public SSH key and paste it into your remote hosting service!

 Once your keys are set up, you are ready to clone.